Leaving New York

 And you let go.

-Not far away, you find a small patch of grass on a hill overlooking the water where you can spread out a blanket, kick a ball with the girls... and lay down.
+Not far away, you find a small patch of grass on a hill overlooking the river where you can spread out a blanket, kick a ball with the girls... and rest.

 You know it'll be quieter.
 And cleaner.
 And easier.